Murder of Riley Ann Sawyers: Home environment

-Zeigler believed Riley Ann should be disciplined to say "sir" and "ma'am" to adults, as well as the phrases "please" and "thank you," and that corporal punishment was the best means of disciplining a child.
+Zeigler believed Riley Ann should be disciplined to say "sir" and "ma'am" to adults, as well as "please" and "thank you", and that corporal punishment was the best means of disciplining a child.
 Believing that Trenor was not properly administering the beatings, Zeigler himself beat the child.
 Zeigler's former stepmother explained that his father had used similar methods to raise his children, which often involved abuse.
 Other ex-wives also gave recollections of Zeigler's father's abuse and likened the circumstances to that surrounding the death of Riley Ann.

 Death of Riley Ann

 In a videotaped confession and signed affidavit, Trenor admitted that on July 24, 2007, she and Zeigler beat Riley Ann with two leather belts and held her head underwater in the bathtub.
 Trenor also stated that Zeigler picked Riley Ann up by her hair and threw her across the room, causing her head to slam into the tile floor.
 Riley Ann, having been injured by the beating, was unable to stand up when ordered to do so.
 "She didn't have control of her legs," Trenor stated.
 The child had also tried to hinder the beating by saying "I love you" to her mother as the abuse that night took place.
-She maintained that the death was accidental and that it was "a case of discipline that went too far."
+She maintained that the death was accidental and that it was "a case of discipline that went too far".
 When they realized Riley Ann was dead, Trenor and Zeigler went to Walmart to buy a Sterilite plastic storage container.
 They wrapped Riley Ann's body in garbage bags and stuffed it into the plastic container.
-They kept this container in a storage shed for about two months before dumping it into Galveston Bay from a bridge near the Galveston Causeway.
+They kept this container in a storage shed for about two months before transporting it by vehicle and dumping it into Galveston Bay from a bridge near the Galveston Causeway.

 Trenor forged legal documents as an attempt to conceal the murder.
 Such documents cited that Riley Ann had been removed from their custody due to alleged "sexual abuse."
 She claimed Zeigler had forced her to do so.